SD-Suman/SD-Suman.github.io/_posts/2022-05-31-r-and-python-in-linux.md

 ---
 layout: post
 title: R and Python in fresh Linux OS install
-subtitle: Excerpt from Soulshaping by Jeff Brown
-cover-img: /assets/img/path.jpg
+subtitle: Installing R Studio, setting up Anaconda and your environments in a fresh Linux install.
 thumbnail-img: /assets/img/thumb.png
-share-img: /assets/img/path.jpg
 tags:
+  - r
-  - books
+  - python
-  - test
+  - linux
 published: true
 ---

-Installing R Studio, setting up Anaconda and your environments in a fresh Linux install.
+#cover-img: /assets/img/path.jpg
+#share-img: /assets/img/path.jpg

 I recently did a fresh install of linux for the _nth_ time (remember to always backup your precious files!).
 History of my linux use is, as predictable, a slow Windows 7 PC.
 Now I cannot imagine going back to Windows anymore.